-We loved visiting Cappadocia on our Turkey itinerary for the simple fact that it lived up to its online promises.
+We loved it simply because it lived up to its online promises.
 While it’s very touristy, the experiences are truly amazing.

 HOT AIR BALLOON RIDE